Se habla español

 The profile of a tire, also known as the aspect ratio, refers to the sidewall’s height, which is the vertical wall of the tire.
 This parameter is a ratio defined as a percentage of the tire’s total width.

 For instance, a 205/40R17 tire has a sidewall height of 40% of its 205mm width.
-Tires with a profile of 50% or less are considered low profile; in some cases, they can be as little as 30% for ultra-low profile tires.
+Tires with a 50% or less profile are considered low profile; in some cases, they can be as little as 30% for ultra-low profile tires.
 Usually, cars designed for high performance come with tires that have a lower profile.

 Lower-profile tires enhance control and provide a more responsive handling experience, particularly when navigating corners.
 However, this can result in a stiffer ride.
 It is important to note that reducing the profile of tires on wheels with the same diameter can lead to inaccuracies in speedometer readings.